These Prime Day smart home deals will seriously upgrade your space | CNN Underscored

 Blink Mini ($19.99, originally $34.99; amazon.com)

 We consider the Blink Mini to be a solid, affordable security camera, and it’s even easier to recommend at this lowest-ever price.
-The Blink Mini captures video at 1080p complete with night vision and motion detection, and works with Alexa-powered screens to let you check on your home with a quick voice command.
+The Blink Mini captures video at 1080p, complete with night vision and motion detection, and it works with Alexa-powered screens to let you check on your home with a quick voice command.

 Ring Video Doorbell Wired ($44.99; originally $59.99; amazon.com)

-Amazon Echo 4th Gen ($59.99, originally $99.99; amazon.com)
+Amazon Echo (4th Gen) ($59.99, originally $99.99; amazon.com)

 LIFX Color Smart Bulb ($29.99, originally $34.99; amazon.com)